-The Company currently holds U.S. and Canadian patents for J-J Hooks highway barrier and Easi-Set Precast Building features and U.S. patents for SlenderWall exterior cladding system features.
+The Company currently holds U.S., Canadian, Australian and New Zealand patents for J-J Hooks highway barrier and U.S. patents for Easi-Set Precast Building features and for SlenderWall exterior cladding system features and a U.S. patent for H2OutTM.
 In 1997, a European patent for J-J Hooks was allowed and it has been registered in the U.K. and Belgium.
-The Company also has patents pending on improved J-J Hooks barrier features in Canada, Australia, and New Zealand.
 Additionally, the Company has "trade dress" applications for J-J Hooks features filed in the U.S., Australia, and New Zealand and "distinguishing guise" applications for J-J Hooks features filed in Canada.
-A U.S. "trade dress" application for Beach Prisms has been filed in the U.S.
+A U.S. "trade dress" application for Beach Prisms has been issued in the U.S.

-The Company owns U.S. registered trademarks for Smith-Midland (logo), Smith Cattleguard (words), Excellence in Precast Concrete (words), Easi-Set (logo & words), Easi-Set Industries (words), J-J Hooks

-(logo), SlenderWall (logo), and Thermaguard (words).
+The Company owns U.S. registered trademarks for Smith-Midland (logo), Smith Cattleguard (words), Excellence in Precast Concrete (words), Easi-Set (logo & words), Easi-Set Industries (words), J-J Hooks (logo), SlenderWall (logo), and Thermaguard (words).
 The J-J Hooks logo is registered in Canada, European Community, Australia, and New Zealand.